 PARKER PIKE

-He has worked at Fed-Mart and Sol Price and the beginnings of Price Club and Costco.
+Parker has worked at Fed-Mart and Sol Price and the beginnings of Price Club and Costco.
 At the Union-Tribune, he worked in advertising and market research and was the Community Relations Director for two years, expanding the U-T’s nonprofit footprint.
-He also became the first marketing director (after 91 years) for the new Birch Aquarium at Scripps.
-He also wrote the Host Marketing Program for San Diego’s first Super Bowl and the Host program for the 1990 America’s Cup Defense.
+He also became the first marketing director for the Birch Aquarium at Scripps.

 He is founder of the San Diego AMA’s Cause Conference, which helps executives build sustainable partnerships.
 He continues today his 31 years of teaching marketing classes at UCSD Extension for corporate and nonprofit executives.
 He has served on various boards including American Heart Assoc, San Diego Blood Bank and American Cancer Society.

-Parker holds an BBA in Marketing at the University of Notre Dame, an MBA in Marketing at Northern Illinois University, and a MA in Management at National University.
+Parker holds an BBA in Marketing at the University of Notre Dame, an MBA in Marketing at Northern Illinois University and a MA in Management at National University.

-Parker and his late wife, Sandra, also ran the popular Village Mill Bread Company in Carmel Valley, a business Sandra founded in 1995.
+Parker and his late wife, Sandra also ran the popular Village Mill Bread Company in Carmel Valley, a business Sandra founded in 1995.
 The bakery grew and expanded in the Del Mar Highlands shopping center and became known for fresh baked items and the region's best Challah.
 Sandra passed away in January 2022 after a nine year battle with Alzheimer's Disease.
+Parker now enjoys spending as much time as possible with his four grandkids and watching them grow.

 https://www.linkedin.com/in/parker-pike-a186b35/